RenderKit/ospray-studio/docs/components/extension.markdown

 A widget is a GUI component.
 It is not necessarily a part of the MainWindow by default, but can be included for providing controls for special scenes/datasets.
-For example, the `AnimationWidget` can be used to provide animation controls for an animated scene.
 Widgets are implemented as separate classes, which can be instanced in the MainWindow class for loading the special controls.
+For example, an `AnimationWidget` provides animation playback controls once an animated scene is loaded.

 #### Plugins